-If we put student needs first, we can’t impart everything we know all at once; we must teach only the information or skill students need for the short time they are in front of us, and that is a very different perspective.
-What students deserve from us are short, simple lessons that support classroom learning and inculcate the multiple literacies important in our global society.
+Putting student needs first means we don’t throw everything at them, all at once.
+It means we teach only the information or skill students need for the short time they are in front of us—and that is a very different perspective.
+What students deserve from School Librarians are short, simple lessons that support classroom learning and inculcate the multiple literacies important in our global society.

 Our biggest adjustment from classroom to library is that we won’t see students day after day for lessons; most of the time we have a single class period to influence and inspire their learning.
 The key to a quality Library Lesson is to support what students are studying in the classroom and avoid anything that does not achieve the purpose of the library visit.
 Our Library Lessons need to build on classroom experiences, otherwise, it’s all meaningless to the student and quickly forgotten.